Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

-Here is the main novelty of our approach: to tackle this problem, our main idea, in order to balance the lack of differentiation property of the full gradient, consists in putting precisely in duality the anisotropic Besov norm with negative exponent of $\big(D_\ell {\mathbf D}_{2:n}\u_i^m(t,\x_1,\cdot)\big)_{ \ell\in \leftB 2 ,n \rightB}$, with the corresponding anisotropic Besov norm with positive exponent of the remaining terms coming from the differentiation of \eqref{strong_repPDEintro}, which in particular involve the coefficients of the operator $L^m-\tilde L^m$ and contain the time singularities coming from the derivatives of the frozen Gaussian kernel $\tilde p^m $.
-To the best of our knowledge, this approach is quite new in this parametrix setting and it appears to be very robust.
-We refer to the proof of the main Theorem \ref{strong_MAIN_RESULT_PDE} in Section \ref{strong_SEC_PROOF_PDE} for details and to Proposition 3.6 in the book of Lemari\'e-Rieusset \cite{lemar:02} for duality results on Besov spaces.

-We are thus led to control on the one hand the Besov norm with negative exponent of the cross derivatives of the solution, see Lemma \ref{strong_LEMME_CTR_HOLDER}, and on the other hand the Besov norm with positive exponent of the remaining terms in \eqref{strong_repPDEintro} (involving the coefficients of the operator $L^m-\tilde L^m$), see Lemma \ref{strong_LEMME_CTR_BESOV}.
-The first control (Besov norm with negative exponent) is crucial and appears to be quite delicate.
-Indeed, due to the implicit representation \eqref{strong_repPDEintro}, this estimate also involves supremum norms of the full gradient $\mathbf D u^m_i$ and of the cross derivatives themselves.
-This again reflects the \emph{circular} nature of the arguments needed to derive the result.
+We are thus led to control on the one hand the Besov norm with positive exponent (or equivalently the H\"older norm) of the derivatives of the solution, see Lemma \ref{strong_LEMME_CTR_HOLDER}, and on the other hand the Besov norm with negative exponent of the remaining terms in \eqref{strong_repPDEintro} (involving the coefficients of the operator $L^m-\tilde L^m$), see Lemma \ref{strong_LEMME_CTR_BESOV}.
+The first control (H\"older norm) is crucial and appears to be quite delicate.
+Indeed, due to the implicit representation \eqref{strong_repPDEintro}, this estimate also involves H\"older norms of the full gradient $\mathbf D u^m_i$.
+This again reflects the \emph{circular} nature of the arguments needed to derive the result.\\

-To conclude this discussion on Besov duality, let us mention that a similar strategy has been implemented in our companion work \cite{chau:hono:meno:18} in order to derive sharp Schauder estimates for the PDE \eqref{strong_GEN_PDE} (with possibly non trivial final condition).
-Therein, since we were interested in controlling the H\"older norm of the solution, the duality was anyhow used the other way round: positive regularity indexes for the solution and negative ones for the remaining terms of the perturbative expansion.\\